Moscow nightclub hosts early inauguration party for Trump

 Tokarev, whose real first name — Vilen — is a portmanteau word for Vladimir Lenin, told The Associated Press he wrote the song after friends who also know Trump asked him to compose something.
 He was glad to help.

 “I saw that this person is able to make the country the way he wants it to be because he does not need anything for himself.
-He’s got everything,” Tokare said.
+He’s got everything,” Tokarev said.
 “If these two leaders… can find common language, they can bring order to the world.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.